Department Seminars

 Eran Crockett, Mathematics - Binghamton University

 Abstract: An example of an algebraic computation you may have done is to use Gaussian elimination to solve a system of linear equations.
 Assuming basic arithmetic operations take 1 second of time, Gaussian elimination can be completed in roughly n^3 seconds (here n is the maximum of the number of variables and number of equations).
-After working through this carefully, we show there is another efficient algorithm that answers a similar question for finite groups.
-Finally, we generalize this question to arbitrary finite algebraic structures and ask when are there efficient solutions.
+After working through this carefully, we showed there is another efficient algorithm that answers a similar question for finite groups.
+Finally, we generalized this question to arbitrary finite algebraic structures and asked when are there efficient solutions.

 Quantum Theoretic Reality: the EPR Experiment